frederic-perez/AmE-dictionary/data/idioms.md

 __(one’s) elevator doesn’t go all the way to the top__ A pejorative phrase meaning one is not very intelligent or of questionable mental capacity. _He says he’s going to start a business selling bees as pets.
 I’m starting to think his elevator doesn’t go all the way to the top._
 __(one’s) fair share (of something)__
 __(one’s) final resting place__ The location where one’s body is interred after death.
-__(one’s) finest hour__ The moment or time of one’s greatest success or achievement. _The team’s come-from-behind victory in the semi-finals proved to be their finest hour._
+__(one’s) finest hour__ :two: The moment or time of one’s greatest success or achievement. _The team’s come-from-behind victory in the semi-finals proved to be their finest hour._
 __(one’s) for the asking__ _Suddenly music was everywhere for the asking._
 __(one’s) hackles rise__ :dart: One becomes greatly irritated, annoyed, or aggravated. _The disrespect he showed our professor during class made my hackles rise so badly that I had to go take a walk to calm down._
 __(one’s) hands are full__ Someone is too busy or has too much going on to be able to do or become involved with anything else. _I really wish that I could babysit for you tonight, but I’m afraid my hands are full at the moment._